Photo of Angie in the CN Brownfield next to the former Tar Ponds toxic waste site by Robert Bean.

 Through my conceptually based installation practice I aim to ask questions such as how do people live in and with ruination?
 I mean this as a basic question of survival as well as a philosophical question.

 The works that I have produced over the past ten years have dealt with concepts of labour, value, survival, resilience, resourcefulness and encouraging/nourishing a sensual engagement with the natural world.
-My exploration of these themes harnesses knowledge that would have been considered quite basic in the past, but is now relegated to the fringes, or specialized knowledge: foraging for food, medicine and pigments, canning and preserving, harvesting salt from sea water, etc.

 My work is a meditation on the precarity of living in a time of late capitalism that also asks the question: What does it take to survive/thrive in late capitalist ruins?